-"My goal as an artist is to promote the appreciation of art and culture, focusing on the relentless pursuit of Beauty - inherent in human nature,
+"My goal as an artist is to promote the appreciation of art and culture,

 with its timeless principles and methods."